maxh/maxheinritz.com/_essays/go-links-and-wiki.md

 layout: essay
 ---

 Two of my favorite tools are go links and wikis.
 I was first introduced to these at Google and have advocated for their use at the various startups I've joined.
-The best externally available solutions I've found so far are [golinks.io](https://www.golinks.io) (free) and [Atlassian Confluence](https://www.atlassian.com/software/confluence) (free for small teams).
+The best externally available solutions I'm aware of are [golinks.io](https://www.golinks.io) (free) and [Atlassian Confluence](https://www.atlassian.com/software/confluence) (free for small teams).

 ## Go links